-Having been a publisher, I have seen at first hand what makes content effective.
+Having been a publisher, I think I have some idea what makes content effective.
 It’s easy to create content, but once published, your content may not solve your users’ problems.
 It might be that they can’t find the content; or that it doesn’t answer their questions.
 The solution might be technical (perhaps better use of text analytics); it might even be that the text was written (or not written) clearly; it might be the content does not address the user’s problem statement.
 But it is rarely, if ever, just one of those aspects.

 Today I make my living in the area of text analytics, working with publishers to enhance their digital publishing, and sometimes (just sometimes) these projects touch on principles of information presentation and retrieval that are in fact the same principles used in reference publishing.
 And in any case, I retain a sentimental fondness for reference works.
 I still have the Enlightenment dream within me of making knowledge accessible, intelligible, and enjoyable – and not reserved for an elite.
 I’m probably a geek – I am enthusiastic about discovering a new (or old) reference work, print or digital, to see how well it solves an information problem.
 While I am an enthusiastic user of Wikipedia, I certainly don’t believe that Wikipedia represents a model of how to create a reference work, or that it should supersede the thousands of more specific subject reference works that preceded it (and will hopefully continue to be published).

 I am a Member of the British Computer Society (MBCS) and a former Member of the Chartered Institute of Library and Information Professionals (MCLIP).
 For five years I was a committee member of the UK Electronic Information Group (UKeiG) and I edited their journal Elucidate; the spelling has improved since I left, but they seem to have forgiven me – I still write occasional articles for them.